 Keloid scar removal requires a number of steps.
 Historically, most people have opted for surgery.
 The problem with this is that surgery can cause the keloid tissue to come back.
 Sometimes it even comes back larger and more painful than the original keloid.

 By using Superficial Radiation Therapy (SRT) after surgical removal, there has been a significant increase in the number of keloids that do not recur.
-SRT works by killing the cells that form keloids to prevent more uncontrolled growth, leading to bigger and worse keloids.
+SRT works by killing the cells that form keloids to treat more uncontrolled growth, leading to bigger and worse keloids.

 SRT finally offers a solution to the people who suffer from keloids.
 We were recently featured in Dr. Pimple Popper's Season 3 premiere, which you can check out here so that you can see for yourself how life-changing keloid scar removal can be!